Numeral system: History

+The development of numeral systems was connected with needs like accounting, trade, taxation, astronomy, and land measurement.
+Early systems usually represent values by repeating symbols or combining signs for units and higher powers.
+Positional systems were very significant because the value of a symbol could depend on its position which lets large numbers be written with relatively few signs.
+The development of a placeholder and later a symbol for zero made such systems a lot more flexible and supported more systematic written calculation.

 By the 13th century, Western Arabic numerals were accepted in European mathematical circles (Fibonacci used them in his Liber Abaci).
 Initially met with resistance, Hindu–Arabic numerals gained wider acceptance in Europe due to their efficiency in arithmetic operations, particularly in banking and trade.
 The invention of the printing press in the 15th century helped standardize their use, as printed mathematical texts favored this system over Roman numerals.
 They began to enter common use in the 15th century.
 By the 17th century, the system had become dominant in scientific works, influencing mathematical advancements by figures like Isaac Newton and René Descartes.
 In the 19th and 20th centuries, the widespread adoption of Arabic numerals facilitated global finance, engineering, and technological developments, forming the foundation for modern computing and digital data representation.
 By the end of the 20th century virtually all non-computerized calculations in the world were done with Arabic numerals, which have replaced native numeral systems in most cultures.

+The spread of Hindu Arabic numerals was slow and varied by both region and profession.
+Merchants, accountants, and mathematicians started adopting the system because positional decimal notation made written addition, subtraction, multiplication, and division more systematic than many earlier practices.
+Manuscripts, commercial documents, and later printed arithmetic books helped with the wider expansion of the numerals.